Teaching treble clef note names can be FUN lessons for teachers and students. Take a peek at these FREE lessons, tips, and ideas.

-I am not sure how many music teachers would consider teaching treble clef note names as some of their favorite elementary music lessons, but we do!
+I am not sure how many music teachers would consider teaching treble clef note names as some of their favorite elementary music lessons, but I do!
 There are so many FUN ways to learn and practice.

 Tips for Teaching Treble Clef Note Names

-Introduce Spaces & Lines Separately
+2. Introduce Spaces and Lines Separately

 There are lots of different ways to help students remember note names, but I believe the old standards are still the best.
 The acronym FACE works best for learning space notes because FACE rhymes with SPACE.
 Every Good Boy Does Fine works best for LINE notes because LINE rhymes with FINE.

 When I initially introduce line notes, there are always a few students who mix up their mnemonic devices or tricks to remember the note names.
-A simple reminder, FACE rhymes with SPACE and LINE rhymes with FINE, clears up any confusion.
+A simple reminder of “FACE rhymes with SPACE” and “LINE rhymes with FINE” clears up any confusion.

-Begin with Basic Note Names
+4. Begin with Basic Note Names

 Begin with the basic notes of the staff.
 Give students LOTS of time to master these notes before learning notes above and below the staff.
 Our curriculum introduces the BASIC treble note names in third grade, the EXTENDED treble clef note names in fourth grade, and bass clef note names in fifth grade.

-Teaching Treble Clef Note Names | Group Practice
+5. Teaching Treble Clef Note Names – Group Practice

-When introducing and practicing treble clef note names in a large group setting, require ALL students to respond and be involved by using sign language.
-As you practice, have students hide their answer hand somewhere where no one will see it.
+When introducing and practicing treble clef note names in a large group setting, require ALL students to respond to EVERY question and be involved by using sign language.
+As you practice have students hide their answer hand somewhere where no one will see it.
 Under their shirt is usually a good spot.

-Check out this blog post for more Tips to Involve All Students All the Time.
+Take a peek at this blog post for more Tips to Involve All Students All the Time.

-Introduce Ascending Scale
+6. Introduce the Ascending Scale

 After students have mastered space and line notes, introduce the ascending scale.
 They are always amazed at the alphabetical pattern that reveals itself when we put the lines and spaces on the staff in an ascending scale-wise pattern.

-Practice, Practice, Practice
+7. Practice, Practice, Practice

 Click to preview a few of the practice options below.
-These activities make good sub lessons as well.

-Treble Clef Boom Cards
+Interactive Treble Clef Boom Cards

-Perform Treble Clef Note Names | Xylophone
+8. Perform Treble Clef Note Names on Xylophone

 Start simple by reading and playing simple warmups and/or repetitive ostinato patterns.
 Use the following sequence to make sure students are actually reading and applying their new knowledge.